freya022/LetsEnroll/backend/bot/README.md

-# Commandinator - Bot module
+# Let's Enroll - Bot module

 Module for the main Discord bot.